The application portal for Fall 2024 is now open! Applications are due January 15th, 2024.

 Q: What courses can I take at Georgetown and at Sotheby’s?

 A: Listings of courses generally offered in the program are on the main web page.
-Note that the art history seminars vary from year to year, so you may find updated information on current courses and schedules through Georgetown’s web page, http://sitearchives.georgetown.edu/courses.
-Sotheby’s course offerings may vary by year as well.
-In 2019, students had the option to take 12 credits of coursework in the Contemporary Art program at Sotheby’s Institute of Art, New York (AMUS 690), or 12 credits of coursework in the following certificate programs at Sotheby’s Institute of Art, London: Art and Business (AMUS 680), Asian Art and it’s Markets (AMUS 670), Foundations of Western Art (AMUS 610), or Art Museums, Galleries and Curating (AMUS 650).
-You may also check Sotheby’s website for detailed descriptions of courses.
+Note that the art history seminars vary from year to year, so you may find updated information on current courses and schedules through the Department’s Course Guide pages.
+Sotheby’s course offerings vary by year as well, however, students in the London program usually participate in the MA program (not the certificate program) and students in the New York program take 12 credits of coursework in the Contemporary Art program or the Decorative Arts Program.
 Students are not required to apply separately to Sotheby’s, but enroll simply by registering for the desired program at Georgetown.
 We will discuss all the courses and academic resources in detail early in the fall.

 Q: Tell me more about the internships?
 Where can I find an internship?
 Do you help me find internships, and will I be paid?